cruseakshay/Notes/ML/R/Manipulating Time Series Data in R with xts & zoo/notes.md

 - Converting periodicity
 range bars, aggregating a series based on some regular window can make analysis easier amongst series that have varying frequencies.

+convert from a univariate series into OHLC series, and then convert your final OHLC series back into a univariate series using the xts function [to.period()](http://www.rdocumentation.org/packages/xts/versions/0.9-7/topics/to.period).